-The choice of the location was fundamental: just about a quarter of a mile from the city walls, the hill in which la Rotonda stands on was guaranteed to offer the clean air all members of the Veneto nobility desired at the time.
+The choice of the location was fundamental: just about a quarter of a mile from the city walls, the hill on which la Rotonda stands on was guaranteed to offer the clean air all Veneto nobility members desired at the time.

-The square plan of the villa was rotated 45 degrees, its four corners facing the four cardinal points to mitigate sun exposure and winds.
+The villa’s square plan was rotated 45 degrees, its four corners facing the four cardinal points to mitigate sun exposure and winds.
 Unlike some other Palladian villas of the Veneto, the building was not designed from the start to accommodate a working farm.
-This sophisticated building was designed for a site that was, in modern terminology, “suburban”.
+This sophisticated building was designed for a site that was, in modern terminology, “suburban.”
 Palladio classed the building as a “palazzo” rather than a villa.

 La Rotonda is a symmetrical building having a square plan with four facades, each of which has a projecting portico.
-The whole is contained within an imaginary circle that touches each corner of the building and centers of the porticos.
+The whole is contained within an imaginary circle that touches each corner of the porticos’ building and centers.
 The name La Rotonda refers to the central circular hall with its dome.
 To describe the villa, as a whole, as a rotunda is technically incorrect, as the building is not circular but rather the intersection of a square with a cross.
 Each portico has steps leading up to it and opens via a small cabinet or corridor to the circular domed central hall.
-This and all other rooms were proportioned with mathematical precision according to Palladio’s own rules of architecture, which he published in I quattro libri dell ‘architettura.
-Works spaces for the villa’s servants are hidden in a low level underneath the first floor, which is accessed via staircases hidden inside the walls of the central hall.
+This and all other rooms were proportioned with mathematical precision according to Palladio’s own architecture rules, which he published in I Quattro Libri dell ‘Architettura.
+Works spaces for the villa’s servants are hidden in a low level underneath the first floor, which is accessed via staircases hidden inside the central hall walls.

 La Rotonda has no foundations: it is self-sustaining thanks to the arches and the brick cross-vaults on the ground floor, which constitutes the structural grid of the perpendicular axes on which the upper floors rest on.
 If you look carefully at the villa’s perspective, you will notice that the noble floor and the attic each cave in a few centimeters compared to the floor below, acting as a sort of “step pyramid” on three levels, making the whole structure stable.

 The design reflected the humanist values of Renaissance architecture.
-For each room to have some sun, the plan was rotated 45 degrees from each cardinal point of the compass.
+For each room to have some sun, the plan was rotated 45 degrees from each compass’s cardinal point.
 Each of the four porticos has pediments graced by statues of classical deities.
 The pediments were each supported by six Ionic columns.
 A single window flanked each porch.
-All principal rooms were on the second floor or piano nobile.
+All principal rooms were on the second floor or piano mobile.

-For the interiors, Alessandro and Giovanni Battista Maganza and Anselmo Canera were commissioned to paint frescoes in the leading salons.
-The main space is the central, circular hall, surrounded by a balcony and covered by the domed ceiling; it soars the full height of the main house up to the dome, with walls decorated in trompe l’oeil.
-Abundant frescoes create an atmosphere that is more reminiscent of a cathedral than the main salon of a country house.
+Alessandro and Giovanni Battista Maganza and Anselmo Canera were commissioned to paint frescoes in the leading salons for the interiors.
+The main space is the central, circular hall, surrounded by a balcony and covered by the domed ceiling; it soars the main house’s full height up to the dome, with walls decorated in trompe l’oeil.
+Abundant frescoes create an atmosphere that is more reminiscent of a cathedral than a country house’s main salon.